tylertroy/numpypie/README.md

 # pypie
 A suite of functions to calibrate mass spectral data and extract photo ionization efficiency (PIE) curves from their energy series.
-This script was designed for use with data collected at the Chemical Dynamics 9.0.2 beam line at the Berkeley Labs Advanced Light source but may be used with any mass spectral series data after inheriting from the Pie class and redefining the load function.
+This script was designed for use with data collected at the Chemical Dynamics 9.0.2 beam line at the Berkeley Labs Advanced Light Source but may be used with any mass spectral series data after inheriting from the Pie class and redefining the load method.

 ## Example Usage